redblobgames/circular-obstacle-pathfinding/README.md

 ## Generating surfing edges

+The surfing edges between a pair of circles are the line segments which just kiss the circles; these segments are known as bitangents, and in general, there are four of them for each pair of circles.

 - Given two circles, generate the nodes and edges for the graph
 - bitangents, biarcs
 - pulley problem, belt problem